• Skip to primary navigation

 Ingredients on a counter top.

-Macaroni can be substituted with 16 ounces of any medium sized pasta.
+• Macaroni - Can be substituted with 16 ounces of any medium sized pasta.
 Shells are a great alternative.

+• Cheese - I like to use a combination of half gruyere cheese and half sharp cheddar cheese.
 Gruyere can be substituted with swiss cheese for a similar flavor.
 Monterey jack cheese is a great substitute for either cheese because it melts easily into a creamy, smooth sauce.

-Panko bread crumbs can be substituted with traditional bread crumbs or crushed butter crackers (like Ritz brand).
+• Panko bread crumbs - Can be substituted with traditional bread crumbs or crushed butter crackers (like Ritz brand).
 Panko gives this casserole a nice crunchy crust, but any of these options will work.

 Making a cheese sauce, pouring over macaroni, and adding to a casserole dish.